monatemedia/dealership/README.md

       - [ ] Populate the `variants` Table
     - [ ] Rename `vehicles` table to `listings` to represent an actual item for sale
       - [ ] Modify and Rename the Table
-    - [ ] Final Step: Update Your Eloquent Models
+    - [ ] Final Step: Update Eloquent Models

 See the [open issues](https://github.com/monatemedia/dealership/issues) for a full list of proposed features (and known issues).